alexus-resolver/learning-sessions/goerrors/slides_errors.md

 ```

 * Which error to return?
-    * They both can have wrapped errors that can be expected on the upper levels of the app.
+    * They both can have wrapped sentinel errors that can be expected on the upper levels of the app.
 * Do not lose error details here.
+    * `errors.Join()`
     * `return fmt.Errorf("undo error '%s' after foo error: %w", undoErr, err)`